Is it the seller, or is it the buyer who is responsible for the commission payable to a French estate agent?

 Neither is the level of the commission regulated; it is entirely for the seller and the agent to agree between them.

-The level of the fee might range from around 4% up to 10% of the value of the property, with the rate lower in relation to value.
+The level of the fee might range from around 4% up to 10% of the value of the property, with the higher rates more likely to be payable for lower priced properties.

 By European standards these commission levels are high, but there is nothing to stop the seller negotiating down a rate that may be demanded by an agent, as part of the discussions concerning the mandat.
 Much will depend on market circumstances and the desirability of the property.
 If the agent thinks they can sell it quickly, they are more likely to offer a lower commission!